nytimes/httptest/README.md

     conditions:                  # Specify conditions.
 Test only runs when all conditions are met
       env:                       # Matches an environment variable
         TEST_ENV: '^(dev|stg)$'  # Environment variable name : regular expression
+    skipCertVerification: false  # Set true to skip verification of server TLS certificate (insecure and not recommended)

     request:                     # Request to send
       scheme: 'https'            # URL scheme.
 Only http and https are supported.
 Default: https